 Because accidents can happen during any physical activity, the advantage of using a mouth guard during sports is that it can help limit the risk of mouth-related injuries to your lips, tongue, and soft tissues of your mouth.
 Mouth guards also help you avoid chipped or broken teeth, nerve damage to a tooth, or even tooth loss.

-How Do I Care for My Mouth Guard?
+How to Care for a Mouth Guard

 To care for your mouth guard:

-- Rinse your mouth guard with cold water or with a mouth rinse before and after each use or clean it with a mild soap and a toothbrush.
+Rinse your mouth guard with cold water or with a mouth rinse before and after each use or clean it with a mild soap and a toothbrush.

 - Clean the mouth guard in cool, soapy water and rinse it thoroughly.

 - Let your mouth guard air-dry.